S0akedInBleach/Powershell-Scripts/README.md

 22. DNS cache - https://docs.microsoft.com/en-us/powershell/module/dnsclient/get-dnsclientcache?view=windowsserver2022-ps
 23. Shares - shows available shares
 24. Scheduled tasks - shows all scheduled tasks
-25. Domain Admins - unsure if needs RSAT -
+25. Domain Admins - I think this needs RSAT to run - Tells interestin information about administrators like admin groups, admin users, and their last logon, pwchange, etc. might have errors, let me know if it needs work.
 26. Windows Event Forwarding - Checks if event logging is on and stats about them, including event forwarding
 27. Windows Update settings - checks for wsus, latest updates, and registry key for location of update settings
 28. Running processes - shows all local running processes